Locomotion on Constrained Footholds via Layered Architectures and Model Predictive Control: Layered Control and MPC Formulation

 To make this fixed-mode MPC, we need a way to choose the discrete variables that do not have a gradient associated with them and therefore cannot be optimized using classical smooth NLP tools.
 For example, choosing which piece of terrain to step on (i.e. choosing the polytope to use in the polytope constraints), or choosing the contact schedule (i.e. choosing when $\gamma$ is 0 or 1) are both decisions that cannot be optimized in the QP.
 These types of decisions are very common in legged systems and considering them independently of the dynamics may lead to conservativeness and/or system failure.

-To select terrain for locomotion, we use a sampling based method where we evaluate the cost of stepping on each piece of terrain and choose the ``best" one.
+To select terrain for locomotion, we use a sampling based method where we evaluate the cost of stepping on each piece of terrain throughout the MPC horizon and choose the lowest cost set of terrain.
 To do this, we parallelize the MPC computation and choose different polytopes for each MPC solve.
 Note that this same idea can be applied to the optimizing the contact schedule where $\gamma$ is decided at each node, but in this work we focus on the sampling of terrain.
 The specifics of the sampling algorithm presented below are thus tailored to that application.

 The sampling algorithm works as follows.
-First, given a desired velocity, we propagate the torso of the robot forward in the $x$-$y$ plane.
+First, given a desired velocity, we propagate the torso of the robot forward in the $x$-$y$ plane throughout the MPC horizon.
 Given the resulting torso placement, we check a nominal foot location, i.e., right below the hip at the middle of the stance phase \cite{raibert_legged_2000}.
 If the nominal foot location is not over a piece of terrain, then the sampling process continues; otherwise, we use the terrain at the nominal location\footnote{Technically, you could choose to sample here even if it is over a piece of terrain (and thus not use the nominal position heuristic), but to reduce the sample space, we choose to take the nominal terrain.}.

 When multiple legs have the same contact phases, then we choose to consider their sampling together to prevent re-sampling the same terrain combinations.
 A ``sample tree" is used to keep track of the possibilities.
-This tree holds all possible combinations of samples for a single contact phase.
+This tree holds all possible combinations of samples for the given set of feet for a single contact phase.
 The nodes of the tree represent discrete pieces of terrain.
 To understand the tree structure better, consider an example where there are two legs with the same contact phases.
-In this case, the tree will have a depth of three: a dummy root node with a number of children equal to the number of terrain options for the first foot, then each of those nodes has a number of children for all the terrain options for the second foot.
+In this case, the tree will have a depth of three (number of feet plus one): a dummy root node with a number of children equal to the number of terrain options for the first foot, then each of those nodes has a number of children for all the terrain options for the second foot.
 Therefore, a given branch of the tree corresponds to a valid, unique, terrain selection.